kujenga/website/content/blog/go-mlp.md

 1. We then add a bias \\(b_{k}^{(l)}\\) to the weighted value, shifting it one way or the other.
-1. Now we apply an “activation function” \\(a\\) to the prior result, which adds non-linearity and enables us to build a network with more than a single layer.
+1. Now we apply an “activation function” \\(a\\) to the prior result, which adds non-linearity and enables us to build a network with more than a single layer[^whyActivationFuncs].
 1. If this is the last layer in the network, the resulting values are the predictions made by the network!
 Otherwise, they are passed on to subsequent layers and this process is repeated.